josh-holder/josh-holder.github.io/_posts/2024-02-25-rocket-landing.md

 ![step5](/assets/rocket_landing/step5.png){: width="600px" .align-center}
 {: .notice--info}

-These 5 steps are all it takes to generate trajectories for arbitrarily complex problems!
+These 5 steps are all it takes to generate trajectories for complex nonlinear problems - the engineer plugs in the initial position of the rocket, a model of the dynamics, and a metric to optimize against, and SCP spits out a list of feasible control inputs to execute to achieve your goal.

 #### 3.3 Rocket Landing Example